jundalisay/spblist/content/en/social/economics/balance-sheet.md

 Property, Plant, Equipment | **Long-term Points Payable**

 In the beginning, a company will have very few points-receivables and points-payables.
-But as the new 	system catches on, and the cost savings become evident, a balance sheet will have more points values until money becomes a smaller part of company and every local economy.
+But as the new 	system catches on, and the cost savings* become evident, a balance sheet will have more points values until money becomes a smaller part of company and every local economy.

+{{< b >}}
+### Why is a Points-system so much cheaper?

+Points are bilateral whereas money is universal or multilateral.

+This means that a promise by Joe to John is only applicable to Joe and John.
+No would bother "stealing" that promise.

+For example, Joe (a mechanic) fixes John's car (a doctor) in exchange for a promise of a future checkup or treatment from John of the same value.

+No one can steal that promise and get that treatment from John without Joe's consent.

+But if John paid Joe money to fix his car, then someone could just steal that money.
+Moreover, the transaction would not push through if no money was available.
+So there should be:
+- a system for money creation (e.g. paper bills)
+- a system for money safekeeping (e.g. wallets or banks and bank accounts)
+- a system for money transactions via the telecoms system (e.g. electronic cash)

+In contrast, a points-system only needs:
+- a system for money transactions either offline (points-cards) or online via the telecoms system (e.g. points app)

+At its cheapest and most natural form, a points-system only needs a verbal agreement between John and Joe, with the objective points being subjectified into satisfaction as good or bad service.
+Such a system is really broken down into its components:
+- a common language to make a verbal agreement
+- a common moral system to make promises binding

+If a moneyless system is so cheap, then why did the money system replace it?

+A moneyless system is cheap.
+But it requires a certain level of morality.
+If that morality fluctuates, then the whole system becomes less reliable.
+This is why the precolonial governments that used this imposed morals such as 'ayni' in Inca and 'bayanihan' in the Philippines.

+The Europeans did not have a solid moral system and so they used money and treasure instead.
+They then imposed their system onto the world through the colonial system.

+**This is why morals naturally decline with the spread and adoption of the money-system.** This is most obvious in **cryptocurrencies** which are full of scams and are even synonymous with scams.
+{{< /b >}}
 <!-- In this new system, money is used for out-group or people that you have no knolwedge or trust with.
 Examples are strangers, people on the srtreet.

 The Points system thus builds fellow-feeling, Adam Smith's requirements in the Theory of Moral Sentiments.  -->